How to Become a Millionaire – From a Stay-at-Home Mom

 Once you do that, the next big question is, how and where do I save my money for this to work?
 The answer is, index investing.

 Index investing is an inexpensive, effective investment strategy that matches an index fund.
+You DO NOT NEED a financial advisor in order to invest, you can do this yourself.

 An index fund is a mutual fund (or collection of investments) that follows a market (Stock, bond, real estate, etc.).
 You’re not investing in one individual stock but the whole index like the ever popular S&P 500 (500 of the largest US companies).